HAMMOND POLICE DEPARTMENT

 How do I obtain a police report?

-The Hammond Police Department operates under Wisconsin’s Open Records Laws. you can Call or stop at the Police Department to request a report.
+The Hammond Police Department operates under Wisconsin’s Open Records Laws.
+You can call or stop at the Police Department to request a report.
+Please have the following form filled out: Request for Police Report.
 The review process usually takes 5-7 days; there is a $10.00 fee for the copy of a report.

 Who do I call if my vehicle has been towed?